Vue.js Composition API in UniApp: Ref, Reactive, Computed, and Watch – A Hilarious Deep Dive! 🚀

 - Automatic updates:

-properties are automatically updated whenever their dependencies change. - Caching:
+computedproperties are automatically updated whenever their dependencies change. - Caching:

-properties are cached, meaning they only re-evaluate when their dependencies change.
+computedproperties are cached, meaning they only re-evaluate when their dependencies change.
 This improves performance. - Read-only by default: You can define a setter function to make a

-property writable, but it’s generally used for derived data.
+computedproperty writable, but it’s generally used for derived data.

-Why use computed
+Why use computed?

-Instead of calculating the total directly in your template ({{ price * quantity }}
+Instead of calculating the total directly in your template ({{ price * quantity }}), using a computed property offers several advantages:

 - Readability: The logic is encapsulated in a dedicated property, making your template cleaner.